 Be mindful of others in your community and be prepared to offer assistance if need be.
 Identify areas that you could safely find temporary refuge, away from danger zones.
-Dogs NSW's Bill Spilstead Complex for Canine Affairs at 44 Luddenham Road, Orchard Hills and the CNCC Dog Showgrounds at 80 Hillsborough Road, Hillsborough may be used as a temporary refuge.
+DOGS NSW's Bill Spilstead Complex for Canine Affairs at 44 Luddenham Road, Orchard Hills may be used as a temporary refuge.